 6. Don’t forget to let your kids see you read for fun.
 Studies show that kids with parents who read often for pleasure are more likely to read for fun themselves.
 So if you want a kid who loves to read, let them see you reading too.

 7. Don’t over-correct and over-practice.
-It’s exciting when your child starts to read independently, but forcing them to read and reread text until they have it perfect is not the most effective way to encourage or instruct.
+It’s exciting when your child starts to read independently but forcing them to read and reread text until they have it perfect is not the most effective way to encourage or instruct.
 Read with your new reader and help when they ask for it.
 If they miss a word but the meaning is intact, don’t interrupt.
 If the meaning of the sentence is all screwy, wait for a natural pause and ask them, “Did that make sense?”
 You can revisit the word if it didn’t.
-Use the pictures and the rest of the text as clues if the word is too tough to decode.
+Use the pictures and the rest of the text as clues to help and then go back and try to sound the word out again with those clues.
 If you have to do this often, the text is too hard for your child.
 Choose something easier, or if they are insistent take turns reading so there is some fluency being modeled.

 8. Don’t forget to read to your kids.
 Every day.
 Even those days when you just want them to go to sleep already!!